 6. Use Fake Warning Signs

-You could always opt for a NO PETS ALLOWED ON PROPERTY SIGN Your neighbors will notice this sign straight away.
+You could always opt for a — NO PETS ALLOWED ON PROPERTY SIGN — which would signal to your neighbors your opinions on pets in your yard.

 7. Block Access to Shelter

 Look around your yard for any places you think a cat could use for shelter.
-Cats shouldn’t have access underneath decks and porches, and if they do, consider enclosing it with a fence.
+Cats shouldn’t have access underneath decks and porches; if they do, consider enclosing it with a fence.

 8. Use Ultrasonic Devices

-Ultrasonic devices emit sound that humans can’t hear well, but cats have a very advanced sense of hearing.
-If a cat hears the device, they’ll dislike the tone, and they’ll avoid coming in your yard.
+Ultrasonic devices emit a sound that humans can’t hear well, but cats have a very advanced sense of hearing.
+If a cat hears the device, it’ll dislike the tone and avoid coming into your yard.
 The best places to install these devices are near problem areas.

 9. Alternative Sound Repellents